ergest/sql_patterns/Book/chap6.md

 ```
 The extra dash in this case messes up conversion.

-Same types of things happen if you try to convert a string to a number and the formatting is malformed or the data is not a number.
+Same thing can happen if you try to convert a string to a number and the formatting is malformed or the data is not a number.
 So how do you deal with these issues?

-### Ignore the Error Pattern
+### Ignore Bad Data
-One of the easiest ways to deal with these issues is to simply ignore the malformed data.
-However the `CAS()` function will fail if it encounters an issue and we want our query to be robust.
+One of the easiest ways to deal with formatting issues when converting data is to simply ignore bad formatting.
+What this means is we simply skip the malformed rows and don't deal with them at all.
+This works great in cases when the error is unfixable or occurs very rarely.
+So if a few rows out of 10 million are malformed and can't be fixed we can skip them

-To deal with this problem many databases introduce "safe" casting functions like `SAFE_CAST()` in BigQuery or `TRY_CAST()` in SQL Server.
-These functions will not fail when the formatting is unexpected but rather return `NULL` which then allows us to use `IFNULL()` or `COALESCE()` to replace `NULL` with a sensible value.
+However the `CAST()` function will fail if it encounters an issue, as we just saw, and we want our query to be robust.
+To deal with this problem some databases introduce "safe" casting functions like `SAFE_CAST()` in BigQuery or `TRY_CAST()` in SQL Server.
+Not all servers provide this function though.

+These functions will not fail when the formatting is unexpected but return `NULL` instead which then can be handled by using `COALESCE()` to replace `NULL` with a sensible value.

 Here's how that works:
 ```sql